 2.2 Instruments

-2.2.1 Neuropsychiatric assessment:
+2.2.1 Neuropsychiatric assessment

-AN psychopathology was assessed by means of the Structured Clinical Interview for DSM-5 (SCID-5) and distress severity was evaluated with the Brief symptom inventory (BSI).
+AN psychopathology was assessed by means of the Structured Clinical Interview for DSM-5 (SCID-5) and distress severity was evaluated with the Brief Symptom Inventory (BSI).

 Structured Clinical Interview for DSM-5 (SCID-5).
-Each respondent was undergoing a diagnostic interview including the eating disorders section of the Structured Clinical Interview for DSM-5.
-Patients that were already hospitalized in the ward, weren’t interviewed as their diagnosis was determined by the MD in the ward.
+Each respondent underwent a diagnostic interview including the eating disorders section of the Structured Clinical Interview for DSM-5.
+Patients who were already hospitalized in the ward were not interviewed as their diagnosis had already been determined by the MD in charge.

-BSI (Brief symptom inventory).
+Brief Symptom Inventory (BSI).
 The Questionnaire included 53 items.
-Participants were asked to refer to various physical and emotional problems and complaints and rate their degree of suffering from each problem during the preceding month (Appendix 3)
+A list of physical and emotional symptoms was presented and participants were asked to rate their levels of distress resulting from each during the preceding month (Appendix 3)

-2.2.2 Neuropsychological assessment:
+2.2.2 Neuropsychological assessment

-All participants were assessed using the following cognitive tasks: a) a S-R mapping task, b) a Set-shifting task, c) a Task-switching task, and d) a Raven Progressive Matrices test.
+All participants were assessed using the following cognitive tasks: a) a stimulus-response (SR) mapping task, b) a set-shifting task, c) a task-switching task, and d) a Raven Progressive Matrices test.

-The S-R Reversal Task was used for measuring the S-R mapping function.
-We have used a test based on the "odd-man-out" (OMO) Ravizza & Carter design (2008).
-During the test, participants were sitting in front of a computer screen that showed four shapes (a cross, a hexagon, a parallelogram, and a triangle) which appeared in the center of the screen.
-The four shapes were of the same size (17% width and 23% height).
-Participants have been asked to click on the green mark if all the shapes were different and to click on the red mark if the screen contained at least two similar shapes.
-After 30 trials, the instructions were reversed.
-Participants were asked to click on the red mark if all the shapes were different and to click on the green mark if at least two shapes were perceived as similar.
-During this task, there were three cases in which participants' respond to the same stimuli would change with the change in instructions.
+An SR reversal task was used for measuring the SR mapping function.
+We used a test based on the "odd-man-out" (OMO) paradigm by Ravizza & Carter (2008).
+During the test, participants were seated in front of a computer screen displaying a group of four shapes (a shape could be a cross, hexagon, parallelogram, or triangle) at its center.
+All four shapes were of the same size (17% of the screen width and 23% of the screen height).
+Participants were asked to click on a green symbol if each shape appeared on the screen only once and on a red symbol if a shape repeated.
+After 30 trials, the instructions were reversed: participants were now asked to click on the red symbol if all shapes were unique and on the green symbol if a shape repeated.
+During the task, there were three instances in which a participant’s response to the same stimulus changed with the change in instructions.
 The test included 120 random trials.
-In each trial, the stimuli (the shapes of a cross, hexagon, parallelogram, and triangle) were shown until the participant responded in fewer than three seconds.
-Then, the next trial has begun immediately.
+In each trial, the stimulus (a group of 4 shapes) was shown either until the participant responded, or for a maximum of 3 seconds.
+Then, the next trial started immediately.
 Participants were encouraged to work as quickly and as accurately as possible.
-Measurement of the "switch cost" were made by comparing reaction times and accuracy before and after the change in instructions.
+The “switch cost” was calculated by comparing the reaction times (RTs) and accuracy (ACC) from before and after the change in instructions.